 - 3.2.1 Elizabeth Park will be open for public access except where restrictions and limitations are necessary for the reserve's protection and management, exclusive activities or public safety. - 3.2.2 Existing car parking shall be maintained to a level which is compatible with the nature of the reserve in a style that does not detract from its aesthetic qualities or recreational use - 3.2.3 All motorised vehicles must keep to the designated car parks.
-Only those vehicles for emergency or authorised by Council are allowed within the reserve. - 3.2.4 Where car parking areas are provided for clubs or organisations, all costs relating to the formation and maintenance of the car park shall be borne by the club or organisation concerned. - 3.2.5 Temporary vehicle access for special events may be granted for specific purposes and then terminated at the completion of the event. - 3.2.6 Non-motorised vehicles such as skateboards, rollerblades, bicycles and any other form of non-motorised vehicles shall be permitted on reserve tracks unless specifically signposted as prohibited, provided they do not endanger other reserve users, cause damage to the reserve in any way, or make undue noise.
-Pedestrians have right of way over non-motorised vehicles. - 3.2.7 Council shall use current New Zealand Standards as a guide to developing and maintaining walking tracks on the reserve.
-All walking tracks on Elizabeth Park shall be developed and maintained to the "path" standard where resources permit. - 3.2.8 Where practicable, paths and tracks on Elizabeth Park shall be maintained at a standard that allows unrestricted use by pushchairs, wheelchairs and mobility scooters. - 3.2.9 Elizabeth Park facilities and landscaping will be designed and upgraded, where practical and feasible, to meet the current national standard and design criteria for access for people with disabilities.
+Only those vehicles for emergency or authorised by Council are allowed within the reserve. - 3.2.4 Where car parking areas are provided for clubs or organisations, all costs relating to the formation and maintenance of the car park shall be borne by the club or organisation concerned. - 3.2.5 Temporary vehicle access for special events may be granted for specific purposes and then terminated at the completion of the event. - as skateboards, rollerblades, bicycles and any other form of non-motorised vehicles shall be permitted on reserve tracks unless specifically signposted as prohibited, provided they do not endanger other reserve users, cause damage to the reserve in any way, or make undue noise.
+Pedestrians have right of way over low powered or non-motorised vehicles.

-3.3 BOUNDARIES AND FENCES
+- 3.2.7 Council shall use current New Zealand Standards as a guide to developing and maintaining walking tracks on the reserve.
+All walking tracks on Elizabeth Park shall b - 3.2.8 Where practicable, paths and tracks on Elizabeth Park shall be maintained at a standard that allows unrestricted use by pushchairs, wheelchairs and mobility scooters. - 3.2.9 Elizabeth Park facilities and landscaping will be designed and upgraded, where practical and feasible, to meet the current national standard and design criteria for access for people with disabilities.

+3.3 Boundaries and Fences